spmcg0/Team-Wildcat/README.md

 	- Users: first name, last name, username, password, picture (the location of the image)
 	- Tweets: tweet id number (automatically increments), email, the tweet text (max 160 characters), and the email that is linked to the user
 	- Follows: # of followers, # of followees, and keys that reference to the users table
-- change functions to use our database rather than our previous arrays
+- change functions to use our database rather than our previous variables